MicrosoftDocs/windows-itpro-docs/windows/threat-protection/windows-defender-atp/troubleshoot-onboarding-error-messages-windows-defender-advanced-threat-protection.md

 ## No subscriptions found

 If while accessing the Windows Defender ATP portal you get a “No subscriptions found” message, it means the Azure Active Directory for the user, used to login to the portal, does not have a Windows Defender ATP license.

 Potential reasons:
-- Windows E5 and Office E5 license may be being confused.
-These are not the same.
+- Windows E5 and Office E5 license are not the same thing.
+Make sure you are capturing the correct information.
-- The license was purchased but not provisioned to this Microsoft Azure Active Directory instance.
+- The license was purchased but not provisioned to this Microsoft Azure Active Directory (AAD) instance.
     - It could be a license provisioning issue.
-    - It could be you inadvertantly provisioned the license to a different Microsoft Azure Active Directory than the one used for authentication into the service.
+    - It could be you inadvertantly provisioned the license to a different Microsoft AAD than the one used for authentication into the service.

 For both cases you should contact Microsoft support.